jshwi/pyaud/README.rst

 Automate quality-check of Python package with bundled utils

-Configuration of settings can be made with the following ini syntax file:
+Configuration of settings can be made with the following toml syntax files:
+    | ~/.config/pyaud/pyaud.toml
+    | ~/.pyaudrc
+    | .pyaudrc
-    | ~/.config/pyaud/pyaud.ini
+    | pyproject.toml

+or environment variables (overriding in this order)

 Default environment variables: